 The very reason why the IRS, FATCA and the US government regulators are becoming increasingly tight on foreign banks, offshore accounts and international transactions, is because the offshore industry is growing at such an alarmingly rate due to the current international political and economic uncertainties, that they felt compelled to intervene in hopes that some of the deferred tax revenue might cover their increasingly large deficit.

-With banks failing round the world (2008-2010 500 banks closed in the US alone); governments coercing (through FATCA compliance regulations, and stolen retirement funds in Hungary, Poland, France); and economies collapsing, (Venezuela, Greece, and Argentina without mentioning half of Eastern Europe which is on the brink of collapse) the need to protect your assets is higher than ever.
+With banks failing around the world (2008-2010 500 banks closed in the US alone); governments coercing (through FATCA compliance regulations, and stolen retirement funds in Hungary, Poland, France); and economies collapsing, (Venezuela, Greece, and Argentina without mentioning half of Eastern Europe which is on the brink of collapse) the need to protect your assets is higher than ever.

-Sitting on private yachts smoking cigars with panama hats, piles of cocaine sitting around cabanas in the Carribean handing over briefcases filled with cash, secret meetings with suited government and bank officials to lauder money through the banking system.
+Sitting on private yachts smoking cigars with Panama hats, piles of cocaine sitting around cabanas in the Caribbean handing over briefcases filled with cash, secret meetings with suited government and bank officials to launder money through the banking system.